 - Are you able to talk about money together?
 Are you on the same page when it comes to finances?

 - What do you think your married life will be like?
 Where do you see yourselves in the future?

 - Are you able to talk about intimacy with one another?

-The questions you ask in premarital counseling are just as significant as the questions you and your partner will ask.
-If anything you would like to ask or discuss in premarital counseling, do not hold back.
-Premarital counseling is there to help you build a strong marriage, and anything important to you must be on the table.
+The questions you ask in pre-marital counseling are just as significant as the questions you and your partner are asked.
+If there is anything you would like to ask or discuss in pre-marital counseling, do not hold back.
+Pre-marital counseling is there to help you build a strong marriage, and anything important to you must be on the table.